bharathssa/Financial_Advisor/README.md

-# 💼 Financial Advisor – Retirement Planning Simulator
+# 💼 Financial Advisor – Retirement Planning Simulator - New Zealand

 **Financial Advisor** is an interactive simulation tool built using Python and Streamlit to help individuals plan and visualize their financial future—before and after retirement.